yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   certificate management protocol {{RFC8555}}.

 CA
 : A Certification Authority that implements the ACME protocol.
-In this document, the term is synonymous with "ACME server".
+In this document, the term is synonymous with "ACME server deployed by the Certification Authority".

 CSR
 : A PKCS#10 {{!RFC2986}} Certificate Signing Request, as supported by ACME.

 FQDN
 : Fully Qualified Domain Name.

 ## Conventions used in this document